Giovanni Brusca: Murders

 Brusca was involved in the campaign of terror in 1993 against the state during their crackdown against the Mafia after the murders of Falcone and another anti-Mafia magistrate, Paolo Borsellino.
 In the months following Riina's arrest in January 1993, a series of bombings by the Corleonesi targeted tourist spots on the Italian mainland: the Via dei Georgofili bombing in Florence, Via Palestro in Milan and the Piazza San Giovanni in Laterano and Via San Teodoro in Rome, which left ten people dead and 71 injured as well as severe damage to centres of cultural heritage such as the Uffizi Gallery.

+In 2026, while testifying in a trial against Salvatore Baiardo, Brusca stated that, in 1994, following the Mafia bombings of 1992 and 1993, "in discussions with Bagarella, we spoke of using them as a political tool, as if they had been instigated by the Left" to facilitate Berlusconi's entry into politics.
+He declared that Vittorio Mangano had been contacted to reach Berlusconi, and that he subsequently "let us know that he had made contact, that he had informed Berlusconi either through Dell'Utri or other channels, and reported back that Berlusconi had expressed his thanks and promised to help us as soon as possible."
+However, a "veiled threat" was also sent: "if he didn't help us, we would have planted more bombs to put him in a difficult political position."